 After having been able to dive a couple of times the professional team of Beqa Adventure Divers over the last six months and having had the chance to see bull sharks, grey reef sharks, blacktip reef sharks, whitetip reef sharks and from time to time sicklefin lemon sharks and tawny nurse sharks I have collected a great number of images.
 The sharkdiving of Fiji is world famous with close encounters and tons of shark action guaranteed!

 I have written an article about how the dive is being conducted, so if you are keen on getting some more facts on the sharkdiving here in Fiji, please feel free to check it out.

 Taking photos underwater can be a very challenging task as everyone with an underwater camera probably agrees on.
-For a great image several conditions have to be met at the same time.
-The visibility shouldn’t be to bad, the lightning has to match, meaning adjusting your strobes and the shark or the desired object to be portrayed has to be in the right spot.
+For a great image, several conditions have to be met at the same time.
+The visibility shouldn’t be bad, the lightning has to match, meaning adjusting your strobes and the shark or the desired object to be portrayed has to be in the right spot.
 It is fairly common that one of these parameters isn’t quite right and the outcome far from what one expected.
-But of course, there are also time where just everything seems to be right.
+But of course, there is also a time where just everything seems to be right.

 I am taking photos in the M(anual) Mode of my Nikon D7100 and usually set my shutter speed to 1/200 sec and my aperture at f/8 before jumping into the water.
 Additionally, I switch off the ISO Automatic, just to make sure I am controlling the brightness of the image and not the camera.
 I am still learning every dive I do, and especially the strobes are a science for themselves.
 I am switching between the Low-STTL Mode and the Manual Mode of my Inon Z240’s.
 As a dive only last less than an hour and you can only practice underwater photography underwater (seems pretty logic) it is important to dive, dive and dive.